gus33000/ESD-Decrypter/README.md

-# ESD-Decrypter
+# ESD-ToolKit
-ESD Decrypter Rewrite Script
+ESD ToolKit Rewrite Script

-WIP - Don't use it until I mark a commit with the word STABLE

 ### New features compared to the original
 -Added: Drag and drop functionality - you can now drag an esd file to the bat file.